algenis08/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The Document Object Model, or the “DOM”, is an interface to web pages.
+It is essentially an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.
+Let’s break this down.
 2. What is an event?
+    An object that is created when something changes within a graphical user interface.
+If a user clicks on a button, clicks on a combo box, or types characters into a text field, etc., then an event triggers, creating the relevant event objecct.
 3. What is an event listener?
+    An event listener is a procedure or function in a computer program that waits for an event to occur. ...
+The listener is programmed to react to an input or signal by calling the event's handler.

 4. Why would we convert a NodeList into an Array?
+    To manipulate it easier, arrays have more functionality than a NodeList.
 5. What is a component?
+    Is a small, potentially re-usable set of logic, behaviors and interface elements
 ### Git Set up

 * [ ] Fork the project into your GitHub user account